The Lodger: A Story of the London Fog: Plot

 The police observe that the murders are moving towards the Buntings' neighbourhood.
 The Buntings believe that the lodger is the Avenger, and they try to prevent Daisy spending time with him.
 The next Tuesday night, Daisy and the lodger sneak away for a late-night date.
 Joe tracks them down and confronts them, and Daisy breaks up with him.
 Joe begins to piece together the events of the previous weeks and convinces himself that the lodger is indeed the Avenger.

 With a warrant and two fellow officers, Joe returns to search the lodger's room.
 They find a leather bag containing a gun, a map plotting the location of the murders, newspaper clippings about the attacks and a photograph of a beautiful blonde woman, whom Joe recognizes as the Avenger's first victim.
 The lodger is arrested despite Daisy's protests, but he manages to run off into the night.
 Daisy finds him handcuffed, coatless and shivering.
 He explains that the woman in the photograph was his sister, a beautiful debutante murdered by the Avenger at a dance, and that he had vowed to his dying mother that he would bring the killer to justice.

 Daisy takes the lodger to a pub and gives him brandy to warm him, hiding his handcuffs with a cloak.
 The suspicious locals pursue them, quickly becoming a mob.
 The lodger is surrounded and beaten, while Daisy and Joe, who have just heard that the real Avenger has been caught, try in vain to defend him.
 When all seems lost, a paperboy interrupts with the news that the real Avenger has been arrested.
 The mob releases the lodger, who falls into Daisy's waiting arms.
 Some time later, the lodger is shown to have fully recovered from his injuries and he and Daisy are happily living together.

 Hitchcock's common themes

-The Lodger continues the themes of Hitchcock's previous and future works; according to Philip French, writing in The Guardian, Hitchcock borders themes of "the fascination with technique and problem-solving, the obsession with blondes, the fear of authority, the ambivalence towards homosexuality" in The Lodger.
+The Lodger showcases many of the themes of Hitchcock's previous and future works; according to Philip French, writing in The Guardian, Hitchcock borders themes of "the fascination with technique and problem-solving, the obsession with blondes, the fear of authority, the ambivalence towards homosexuality" in The Lodger.